Looking for a therapist? 5 steps and pro tips to follow

 “Do you offer online/telehealth sessions or ever do sessions outside of the office?”

 “What do I need to do before we get started?
-Is there any paperwork I should fill out before the first session?”
+Is there any paperwork I would fill out before the first session?”

 Step 5: Set up a first session

 Who did you click with?
-Set up a first appointment with 1-2 clinicians and you’re off and running.
-(Note: If you choose to cancel a session for any reason please give 24+ hours notice.)
+Set up a first appointment with 1-2 clinicians and you’re off.
+(Note: If you choose to cancel a session for any reason you may be required to give 24-48 business hours notice in order to avoid a late cancellation fee.)

 *Pro Tip*: You get to change your mind.